heitornolla/Sentiment-Analysis-with-Natural-Language-Processing/README.md

 ## Exploratory Data Analysis (EDA)
-During the EDA phase, our main goal is to understand the dataset's features and their relationships with eachother.
+During the EDA phase, our main goal is to **understand the dataset's features** and their relationships with eachother.
 We exclude multiple files and records from the dataset, either due to them not being suited for the analysis or having missing data, and save a much smaller sample of the dataset for the cleaning stage.

 ## Data Cleaning / Pre-Processing
-Using the .csv file resulting from our EDA, we apply essential pre-processing steps on this stage, such as removing trailing whitespaces, emojis, special characters, and stemming.
+Using the .csv file resulting from our EDA, we apply essential **pre-processing** steps on this stage, such as removing trailing whitespaces, emojis, special characters, and stemming.

 ## NLP Model
 The model is defined on the `train.py` phase.
-The goal is to automatically classify reviews as positive or negative based on their text content.
-On this stage, we first transformed text into numerical features with TF–IDF vectorization, and then train the model.
+The goal is to automatically **classify reviews as positive or negative** based on their text content.
+On this stage, we first transformed text into numerical features with **TF–IDF vectorization**, and then train the model.

-The model is a Logistic Regression classifier, trained using GridSearchCV to find the best hyperparameters (C, penalty, class_weight).
+The model is a **Logistic Regression** classifier, **trained using GridSearchCV** to find the best hyperparameters (C, penalty, class_weight).
 The training set and test set are split 80-20.
 The model is optimized for F1-score, which balances performance across classes.

 ## Evaluation and Explainability